ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

 namelist settings is referred to as  component set or "compset".
 The UFS Medium-Range (MR) Weather Application has a shorthand naming convention for component sets that are supported out-of-the-box.

-To determine what out of the box MR Weather Application compsets are available in the release, do the following:
+To determine what out-of-the-box MR Weather Application compsets are available in the release, do the following:

 .. code-block:: console